Get

 Exercise 🐕

 Your Australian Shepherd is certainly going to need a lot of exercise.
-This is definitely not a dog that can stay cooped up in a kennel all day and be expected to behave in the evenings when they’re out.
+This is definitely not a dog that can stay cooped up without adequate physical and mental stimulation all day and be expected to behave in the evenings when they’re out.

-They require long walks, jogs, hikes, a large backyard to bustle around in, and many other forms of exercise.
-Because of their personality, friendliness, and activity levels, they can make extremely good candidates for dog parks.
+They require long walks, jogs, hikes, structured play, a large backyard to bustle around in, and many other forms of exercise.
+Because of their personality, friendliness, and activity levels, they can make extremely good candidates for dog parks when properly socialized and supervised.

 You could even get pretty intense with this type of breed.
 It seems the harder they work, the happier they are.
-So don’t be afraid to push the boundaries and really explore what your Aussie is capable of.
+That said, exercise should be age-appropriate and increased gradually, so don’t be afraid to explore what your Aussie is capable of while avoiding overexertion, especially in puppies.

 Training 🎾

-Because they are so keen, easy to train, and eager to please, they are very receptive to various training styles.
+Because they are so keen, easy to train, and eager to please, they are very receptive to positive reinforcement–based training styles.
 As mentioned above, these dogs can work for anything from family companions to highly trained work dogs.

 The amount of training you give your Aussie is up to you.
 Some people find it is a little difficult to train them, so they do very well with obedience and other professional training schools.
 You can also get very advanced if you choose to, creating an incredibly well-rounded canine.